Gauge coupling unification in a minimal non-supersymmetric $E_6$ GUT

-Here $E_6$ GUT is spontaneously broken directly to the SM gauge symmetry $\mathbb{G}_{321}$ at $M_U$ by SM singlet belonging to $27_{H}$.
+where the $(B-L)$ assignment is given by, $Y_{L}+Y_{R}=B-L$.
 The subsequent stage of symmetry breaking of SM to low energy theory is done at $M_Z$ scale by assigning non-zero VEV to the known SM Higgs doublet contained in $27_H$.
 However gauge unification is not possible here like other existing non-SUSY GUT models in the absence of any intermediate symmetry.
-Therefore to achieve unification, we introduce some exotic particles contained in the fundamental representation $27_{F/H}$ i.e., one copy of vector-like fermions $\mathbb{D}_{L,R}(3,1,-1/3)$, three copies of $\Psi_{L,R}(1,2,-1/2)$ and three copies of sterile fermions $N_{R}(1,1,0)$, $S_{L}(1,1,0)$ as well as scalars $s(\overline{3},1,1/3)$ along with another conventional doublet $\phi(1,2,-1/2)$, which are operative at a mass scale $M_I$.
-It is noteworthy to mention that, to maintain minimality, we use only those scalars and fermions which are contained in the fundamental representation of $E_6$ GUT (i.e., $27_{F/H}$) to reproduce all known SM observables plus other unsolved issues of SM.
+Therefore to achieve unification, we introduce some exotic particles contained in the fundamental representation $27_{F/H}$ i.e., one copy of vector-like fermions $\mathbb{D}_{L,R}(3,1,-1/3)$, three copies of $\Psi_{L,R}(1,2,-1/2)$ and three copies of sterile fermions $N_{R}(1,1,0)$, $s_{L}(1,1,0)$ as well as scalar $S_{1}(\overline{3},1,1/3)$ along with another conventional doublet $\phi(1,2,-1/2)$, which are operative at a mass scale $M_I$.
+It is noteworthy to mention that, to maintain minimality, we use only those scalars and fermions which are contained in the fundamental and {adjoint} representations of $E_6$ GUT (i.e., $27_{F/H}$ and $78_{H}$) to reproduce all known SM observables plus other unsolved issues of SM.

-Using the standard procedure, we calculate one-loop (${b_i}$) and two-loop (${b_{ij}}$) $\beta$ coefficients ~\cite{Jones:1981we} from $M_Z-M_I$ and ${b^\prime_i}$ (${b^\prime_{ij}}$) for mass range $M_I-M_U$ with $i,j=3C,2L,Y$, as presented in TABLE-\ref{tab:beta}.
+Using the standard procedure, we calculate one-loop (${b_i}$) and two-loop (${b_{ij}}$) $\beta$ coefficients \cite{Jones:1981we} from $M_Z-M_I$ and ${b^\prime_i}$ (${b^\prime_{ij}}$) for mass range $M_I-M_U$ with $i,j=3C,2L,Y$, as presented in TABLE-\ref{tab:beta}.

 By solving the renormalization group equations for gauge coupling constants and using the experimental values for $\alpha_{em}$, $\alpha_{s}$ and electroweak mixing angle $\sin^2\theta_W$, the mass scales $M_I$, $M_U$ and inverse GUT coupling constant $\alpha^{-1}_G$ are calculated.
 It is observed that the one-loop and two-loop values for $M_U$ and $\alpha^{-1}_G$ are very close to each other.
 Thus, we will consider all our analysis further with one-loop effects only.
 The estimated values are given as: